 Here’s a functional resume layout example:

-The combination resume, as the name suggests, brings together the best elements of each of the other resume types.
+The combination resume, as the name suggests, brings together the best elements of each of the other resume layouts.
 It usually consists of a large section that summarizes your skills and smaller experience and education sections.

 Here’s a combination resume layout example: